coolshare/ReactReduxPattern/README.md

 I will first focus on some of the patterns I introduced for my own usage in my projects at work.
 Then I will list some commonly used ones.
 The patterns introduced and used by me:

-- <b>Loading components by string class name from json</b><br/>
-<b>Problem</b>: In some case, you can not import your custom React classes statically since you don't have them yet. <br/>One example is a portal where users contribute their own gadgets after you release the portal application.
-When a new gadget is created by a user, two things are done:<br/><br/>
-1). the gadget class is placed in a location that the application can reach.<br/>
-2). the location of the gadget class is added to the config file, gadgets.json.<br/><br/>
-Now how to load it?

-   <b>Solution</b>:

-<br/><br/>
  - <b>Inheritant of html</b><br/>
 	<b>Problem</b>: There is no a "nature way" to inherit html from a super class in React. <br/>And <a target=_blank href="https://facebook.github.io/react/docs/composition-vs-inheritance.html#containment">FaceBook even recommend</a> giving up inheritance at all:<br/><br/>"At Facebook, we use React in thousands of components, and <b>we haven't found any use cases where we would recommend creating component inheritance hierarchies</b>.
 Props and composition give you all the flexibility you need to customize a component's look and behavior in an explicit and safe way.
 Remember that components may accept arbitrary props, including primitive values, React elements, or functions.